Using video and stories, students explore how one event may trigger other events, creating a story line.

 Open: Set up dominoes and show how making one fall can knock them all down.
 Over several days, read picture books with plots that develop from one event.
 Discuss the plots of the books and how the chain reaction is used in each book.

-View: Cat and Rat.
+View: Cat and Rat video segment.
 Discuss the events that keep Rat busy in the story.

 Discuss: How a chain of events makes the story interesting.